 A very important step when installing an update is to determine the correct mapping from the images that are contained in a RAUC bundle to the slots that are defined on the target system.
-This mapping must contain only inactive slots, and not accidentally a slot that the system currently runs from.
+The updated must also assure to select an inactive slot, and not accidentally a slot the system currently runs from.

 For this mapping, RAUC allows to define different slot classes.
-A class describes multiple redundant slots of the same type.
+A class describes always multiple redundant slots of the same type.
 This can be, for example, a class for root file system slots or a class for application slots.